annMusenya/ColumbiaX/README.md

 ### Week 11
 Lecture 21: We broaden the Markov model to the hidden Markov model (HMM).
 We clarify the important difference between the two and discuss an EM algorithm for learning HMMs.
 We give a high-level discussion of how HMMs can be used for speech recognition.

-Lecture 22: We discuss a final sequential model where all unknowns are continuous valued.
-We present the Kalman filter for object tracking and put all our Bayesian knowledge to use in deriving the filtering algorithm for real-time learning of this continuous-state linear Gaussian model.

 ### Final Project